Bass Reeves Western History Conference

 www.3riversmuseum.com

-Disclaimer: By registering and/or attending the Bass Reeves Western History Conference you agree to release from liabilities the Three Rivers Museum, the Roxy Theater, The Muscogee Creek Nation, the Battle of Honey Springs, the Oklahoma Music Hall of Fame, the City of Muskogee, the City of Fort Gibson, all participating entities including/but not limited to sponsors, donators, businesses, hotels, vehicles, roadways, sidewalks, walk ramps in/around Muskogee, Fort Gibson, Rentiesville, Oklahoma and you agree to hold harmless all said and unsaid entities that participate in the Bass Reeves Western History Conference, of all injury(s), death(s), or damage(s) to your person or property stemming from your presence at the Bass Reeves Western History Conference.
+Disclaimer: By registering and/or attending the Bass Reeves Western History Conference you agree to release from liabilities the Three Rivers Museum, the Roxy Theater, The Muscogee Creek Nation, the Oklahoma Music Hall of Fame, the City of Muskogee, the City of Fort Gibson, all participating entities including/but not limited to sponsors, donators, businesses, hotels, vehicles, roadways, sidewalks, walk ramps in/around Muskogee, Fort Gibson, Oklahoma and you agree to hold harmless all said and unsaid entities that participate in the Bass Reeves Western History Conference, of all injury(s), death(s), or damage(s) to your person or property stemming from your presence at the Bass Reeves Western History Conference.

-(c) 2023 Three Rivers Museum
+(c) 2025 Three Rivers Museum